mk-fg/pulseaudio-mixer-cli/README.md

-Kinda like alsamixer, but focused not on sink volume levels (which can actually be controlled via alsamixer, with alsa-pulse plugin), but rather on volume of individual streams, so you can turn down the music to hear the stuff from game, mumble, skype or flash.
+Kinda like alsamixer, but focused not on sink volume levels (which can actually be controlled via alsamixer, with alsa-pulse plugin), but rather on volume of individual streams, so you can turn down the music to hear the stuff from games, mumble, skype or browser.

 Control over individual process streams seem to be almost unique to pulseaudio, pity there aren't much tools built to harness it (at least weren't, initially).
 This one tries to fill the gap a bit.

 Thanks to the most awesome contributors, the tool is now useable with system-wide pulseaudio instance, can mute streams/sinks, works with vi-style keys as well as cursor and has many other fixes and features.

 Installation